Romanian hip-hop: Summary

 1998 and 1999 brought a much better sound to Romanian hip-hop due to competing recording studios.
 Albums such as "De cartier" (Hood-like) by B.U.G.
 Mafia, "Nicăieri nu-i ca acasă" (There's no place like home) by La Familia and especially "Nici o problemă" (Not a problem) by Paraziții had a far better sound quality than anything previously released.

 Since the turn of the millennium, even though they have received only sporadic radio and TV airplay, B.U.G.
 Mafia and Paraziții have earned a cult status among Romanians, and they are still popular to this day.
 B.U.G.
 Mafia were the first Romanian rap group to perform outside Romania, touring in Italy, Spain, Germany and the United Kingdom.

 In the late 2000s, besides the commercial success of La Familia member Puya, a new wave of rappers such as Guess Who, Grasu XXL, Spike, Cabron, Maximilian, Tranda, Nane and the groups CTC and Specii rose to prominence, some of them dominating the charts.
 Some current old-school-inspired groups and artists include Haarp Cord, El Nino, Jianu, Zale, F Charm, Nimeni Altu', Vescan and Phunk B.

 In 2015, trap music was popularized in Romania by the group Șatra B.E.N.Z.
 Despite being criticized for lacking political and social messages and for their unorthodox style, even being compared to manele, their second album O.$.O.D.
 II (2017) and group member Killa Fonic's mixtape Ramses 1989 (2016) were well received. Șatra B.E.N.Z. and Golani paved the way for YouTube-based artists such as Lino Golden, abi and 5GANG, who were popular through 2018 and 2019 among youngsters.
 From late 2018 throughout mid-2019, rappers such as Ian, Azteca, Amuly, Oscar and a stylistically changed Nane gained massive popularity, making trap the main musical current of the new generation.
 After the COVID-19 pandemic, many new artists emerged: Bvcovia, Marko Glass, Albert NBN, MGK666, Aerozen, Tussin, YNY Sebi, Petre Ștefan, Berechet, Călinacho, Șapte, Yakki, Bruja, M.G.L. etc. Besides trap, they have experimented with other styles such as pop, manele, R&B, drill, house, techno and rage.
+Gheboasa represents a significant advancement in the Romanian rap scene, coming from a Roma background.